api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 requires three files as input: [config.json](#config-json), [secrets.env](#secrets-env), and [aws.env](#aws-env).

-For the purpose of this guide, these files have been created and only require a few minor changes to make the deployment of the Airnode successful.
+These files have been created and only require a few minor changes to make the deployment of the Airnode successful.
 These changes are needed to supply AWS credentials, a chain provider url, a gateway key, and a mnemonic.

 ## 2. Install Prerequisites